 It is normally provided free of charge but only for 6 weeks.

-Formally described as care in a care home without nursing, this is where care is received on a full time basis in a specific residential care home.
+This type of long term care is where care and meals are provided full time in a specific residential care home.

 Residential care homes are distinct from nursing home (or to give them their official name – care homes with nursing) because residential care homes do not have a full time state registered nurse on duty and any are designed just to provide adult social care – help with daily activities including wasting, toileting, eating etc.